arkhaliostech/FirstPortfolioTest/README.md

-This Portfolio has been inspired by the anime Jojos Bizzare Adventure Part 5, with elements from the series.
+This Portfolio has been inspired by the anime Jojos Bizzare Adventure Part 5.